Meet the research team!

 she/her/hers

-Gabriella is a junior majoring in Neuroscience and Psychological Sciences with a minor in Italian.
+Gabriella is a senior majoring in Neuroscience and Psychological Sciences with a minor in Italian.

 Friends & Collaborators